riz-adnan/TuriyamLifestyle/README.md

+This is official website for a lifestyle brand , Turiyam Lifestyle Pvt.
+Ltd. .
+You can join their business, or become their customers.
 [Turiyam.net](http://turiyam.net)  .
 Click on the link to access the website.